Transitions. They are more than those really cool glasses that 50 year old you saw the other day was sporting 👓.

 Control: What aspect of the transition do you perceive as being within my control?

-Duration: Is this transition seen as permanent, temporary, or uncertain?
+Duration: Is this transition seen as a permanent, temporary, or uncertain life challenge?

 Previous experience with a similar transition: How effectively did you cope then, and what are implications for the current transition?